 FAQ

-Pick 25 minutes if you feel tired or overwhelmed, or 50 minutes if you feel steady.
+Choose 25 minutes when you feel foggy, tired, or resistant.
+Choose 50 minutes only when you already feel reasonably steady.

 Ready for your next step?